One of the advantages of living and studying in Brighton is that there are so many places of interest within a quick walk of the city centre.

 Cycle racks are available at other university sites.

-There are now two bus companies running in the Brighton area, with a range of affordable fares and discount deals:
+There is one bus company running in the Brighton area, with a range of affordable fares and discount deals:

 - The Brighton & Hove Bus and Coach Company runs services across the city, with tickets for limited services running past our Brighton campuses and a discount for NUS card holders on all services.
 Tickets can be bought from bus drivers, online and on mobile phone apps.
 NUS tickets must be bought from 1 Stop Travel on North Street or at campus shops.